36 min readUpdated May 2026

 Tip

 The bilingual sentence to include in your booking email: グルテンフリー対応をお願いできます。醤油の代わりにたまり醤油(小麦不使用)を使っていただけますか。共用フライヤーや麦添加味噌の利用を避けたいです。書面でご返答ください。 (English: "Please accommodate a gluten-free diet.
 Can you use tamari soy sauce [wheat-free] instead of regular soy sauce?
-I would also like to avoid shared fryers and miso brands that add barley.
+I would also like to avoid shared fryer oil and miso that contains barley.
 Please respond in writing.")

 Send this phrase in Japanese — not English — as the core of your dietary request.
 Japanese kitchen staff and front desk teams often have limited English, but they will read a written Japanese request carefully.
 The explicit mention of tamari by name, combined with the written-response request, signals that you are a serious adult communicating a medical need, not a tourist with a vague preference.